 So where does that leave us relative to forming Scrum teams?
 The idea of feature based teams in organizations building these kinds of systems, at this level of scale, is not practical guidance.
-If you can form a team like this in your environment… stop reading now and go do it.
+If you can form an Agile Team like this in your environment… stop reading now and go do it.
 It is clearly the simplest way to go.
 If not, you have some work to do to figure this out.

 Forming Capability Based Delivery Teams

 Most organizations are viewed as a series of capabilities.
 A product is effectively a capability.
 A feature set within a product can be a capability.
 Services that support multiple products can be a capability.
 Things like accounting, and finance, release management, and deployment can be capabilities.
 Performance testing and integration can be capabilities.

 At the team level in any organization, rather than getting hung up on the idea of the cross-functional feature team, the idea is to form Scrum teams around capabilities.
 The capability based Scrum team operates just like any other textbook Scrum team, it’s just that their output is a capability that can be consumed by other capabilities within the enterprise.

 Capabilities as defined here tend to have pretty well defined inputs and outputs, contracts and service levels with the rest of the organization.
 They typically rely on a less diverse technology stack and the level of domain knowledge necessary to iterate the product is less relative to the entire system you are trying to build.

 The comparison we like to make here draws a parallel between refactoring a legacy architecture into a services oriented architecture.
 The goal is to get each of the services loosely coupled and highly cohesive.
 Similarly forming Scrum teams, we want each team to be loosely coupled and highly cohesive… just not necessarily responsible for an end-to-end slice of the entire product.